-This passage is from the personal diary of California gold miner William Abrams.
-It was written on October 18, 1849 on Abrams return to San Francisco from a summer in the Sierra Nevada Mountains.
+The passage above is from the personal diary of California gold miner William Abrams.
+It was written on October 18, 1849 on Abrams' return to San Francisco from a summer in the Sierra Nevada Mountains.
 Abrams had been sent to explore the Merced River to its source in the Sierras when he made a brief, chance, visit to a point overlooking Yosemite Valley.
 The diary disappeared among family papers after his death and was not made public until the mid 1900s.
 It is, however, among the first known written impressions of El Capitan, Bridal Veil Falls, and Half Dome (the Rock of Ages) as seen from the valley rim.
 In the years since Abrams stood on this spot millions of visitors have painted and photographed the scene.
 This is a story about the first and lasting impressions left by Yosemite in the minds of early visitors and about their efforts to preserve the wonders of the place.

 Parks for the preservation of landscape, wildlife, and history are found around the world today in places as different as Costa Rica, New Zealand, and Kenya.
 They owe their existence in large part to the example created by the United States beginning with Yosemite in 1864.